 - All these adventures start and/or finish from home.
 My preference is for adventures that both start and finish from home, so the entire expedition is self-powered.

 - Running is not included since my knees don’t appear to be strong enough these days.
-Hence the ultra-distance events are now multi-day adventures, which just means I get to enjoy the adventure for longer π
+Hence the ultra-distance events are now multi-day adventures, which just means I get to enjoy the adventure for longer 😉

 - All these adventures can be enjoyed in summer or winter conditions, and I hope to complete them all under both types of conditions.
+Additionally, doing any of these activities at night adds another level of adventure.
+Thus, activities are classified accordingly:

 - There are a multitude of shorter trails in and around Harpers Ferry that I’ve not included in this list.